emperorfrost17-png/Task-Manager-App-with-TypeScript/README.md

 ## What It Does

-- Make tasks, check them off, delete them
+- Make tasks, Edit tasks check them off, delete them
 - Filter by status or search
 - Works offline in your browser